All locations will be closed on Monday, May 29, in observance of Memorial Day.

 Veterans Memorial Park

-American veterans have sacrificed so much for the sake of our freedom – and they deserve to be honored.
-Learn how Gate City Bank recognized these brave patriots by donating $50,000 toward the construction of Veterans Memorial Park in Grand Forks, ND.
+American veterans have sacrificed so much for the sake of our freedom.
+Learn how Gate City Bank is supporting these brave patriots, donating $50,000 toward Veterans Memorial Park in Grand Forks, ND.